Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 In 2013, the BOSH project was taken over by Pivotal engineering and has been gifted to the Cloud Foundry Foundation to secure its long term success as an open source, open community project.
 Thanks to Pivotal, IBM, and other members of the Cloud Foundry Foundation, the BOSH project has received huge consistent investment to this day.

-There are many people in the history of BOSH who have directly made BOSH what it is, actively sponsored its investment, or evangelised it.
+There are many people in the history of BOSH who have directly made BOSH what it is, actively sponsored its investment, or evangelized it.

 * James Watters, SVP Product at Pivotal, has been the loudest cheerleader of BOSH on the planet.
 * Ferran Rodenas, has been my BOSH friend since 2012 and who created some of the greatest BOSH community contributions, including [docker-boshrelease](https://github.com/cloudfoundry-community/docker-boshrelease).